 - Bring your own rubbish bags.
 Many parks don’t have rubbish bins so that wildlife is protected from harmful human food scraps, tins and wrappers

-- Charge your phone ahead of time – for happy snaps – or bring your SLR.
+- Charge your phone ahead of time – for happy snaps – or bring your camera.
 The best memories are made in nature – 90 percent of them in fact!
-Learn more here.

 - Leave no trace.
 As they say, ‘the only thing you should leave in a park is your gentle footprints’.

+Nicely done, parents!
 So there’s your top five – the top picks for families.
-Hope you like them!
-There’s plenty more to come…